-The following table shows the comparisons and movement in the IFRS and Solvency II valuation of assets, liabilities and own funds.
+The following table shows the comparisons and movement in IFRS and Solvency II valuation of assets, liabilities and own funds.

-Reconciliation between IFRS and Solvency II Valuations €'000 Excess assets over liabilities as per Solvency II 5,510 Adjustments arising from Solvency II - - Difference in valuation of assets 316 - Difference in valuation of technical provisions 490 Equity as per IFRS 6,316
+Reconciliation between IFRS and Solvency II €'000

+Excess assets over trabilities as per Solvency 5,503

+- Difference in valuation of assets 133

+- Difference in valuation of technolal

+provisions & liabilities 77

+Equity as per IFRS 5,713

-The movement in the valuation of assets and liabilities, as explained in Section D, arises from the differences between the IFRS and Solvency II principles as explained below:
+The movement in the valuation of assets and liabilities, as explained in Section D, arises from the difference between the IFRS and Solvency II principles as explained below:

-- DAC is only included under IFRS - · Net Technical provision including risk margin making allowance of the time value of money
+- 1. DAC is only included under IFRS. - 2.
+Net Technical provision including risk margin making allowance of the time value of money. - Deferred Tax asset is adjusted depending on differences between net assets under IFRS and Sil.

-E.1.3 Eligible Amount of Own Funds to Cover the SCR and MCR.
+E.1.3 Eligible Amount of Own Funds to Cover the SCR and MCR

-The MCR and SCR were calculated using the standard formula, and the eligible own fund are shown in the table below:
+The MCR and SCR were calculated using the standard formula, and the eligible own funds are shown in the table below: